Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Introduction

-Existing causal models for i.i.d.\ or time series data do not apply easily to a spatio-temporal setting, since we cannot regard a spatio-temporal dataset as a collection of independent replications from some random vector or timeseries generated from the same underlying causal system.
-Nevertheless, several methods have been proposed for spatio-temporal causal modeling \citep[e.g.,][]{lozano2009spatial, luo2013spatio, zhu2017extended}.
-These are mostly algorithmical approaches that extend the concept of Granger causality \citep{granger1980testing, Wiener1956} to spatio-temporal data.
-They reduce the question of causality to predictability and a positive time lag.
-In particular, these methods assume that there are no relevant unobserved variables (`confounders') and they do not resolve the question of time-instantaneous causality between different points in space.
-Further, to the best of our knowledge, existing work does not provide a formal model for causality for spatio-temporal data.
-As a consequence, the precise definition of the target of inference, the causal effect, remains vague.

-In this work, we introduce a class of causal models for multivariate spatio-temporal stochastic processes.
+Causal models can be used to quantify causal relations between random variables, (e.g., by analyzing the change in expected value of $Y$ when intervening on $X$).
+However, existing causal models do not apply well to our setting, since they are either restricted to independent and identically distributed (i.i.d.) or time series data, or they rely on various assumptions which cannot be expected to hold in our application (see Appendix~\ref{app:existing_causal_methods} for a review of existing work).
+In this paper, we introduce a novel class of causal models for multivariate spatio-temporal stochastic processes.
 A spatio-temporal dataset may then be viewed as a single realization from such a model, observed at discrete points in space and time.
 The full causal structure among all variables of a spatio-temporal process can hardly be fully specified.
 In practice, however, a full causal specification may also not be necessary: we are often interested in quantifying only certain causal relationships, while being indifferent to other parts of the causal structure.
-The introduced causal models are well adapted to such settings.
+The causal models introduced in this paper are well adapted to such settings.
 They allow us to model a causal influence of a vector of covariates $X$ on a target variable $Y$ while leaving other parts of the causal structure unspecified.
 In particular, the models accommodate largely unspecified autocorrelation patterns in the response variable, which are a common phenomena in spatio-temporal data.